Table of Contents

 Download link: 🔗 namecard

-EasyAR will recognize and track this image and overlay virtual objects.
+EasyAR will recognize and track this image, overlaying virtual objects.

 Next steps

-If you want to understand the complete project configuration, you can refer to the following content:
+If you wish to understand the complete project configuration, you can refer to the following:

-If you want to learn more about how to use EasyAR, you can start here:
+If you want to further explore how to use EasyAR, start here: